 Immediately soak in a tea bath or apply tea compresses following a sunburn.
 Inexpensive black tea bags work perfectly fine for sunburn treatment.
 There's no reason to use your premium quality tea.

-All grades of black tea contain tannins, which are very effective to use on burns for a speedy recovery.
+All grades of black tea contain tannins, which are very effective in use on burns for a speedy recovery.

 Tea Bags for Eyelid Sunburn:

-- Apply the cooled damp tea bags directly to your eyelids for 10-15 minutes.
-This is especially relieving for sensitive areas like eyelids.
+- Apply the cooled damp tea bags to your eyelids for 10-15 minutes.
+Cooled tea bags are incredibly relieving for sensitive areas like eyelids.